PSY4310 - Research methods in cognitive neuroscience Part I

 Bachelor in psychology with focus on cognitive neuroscience

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-Two compulsory components must be fulfilled in order to hand in the paper: 1.
+Two compulsory components must be fulfilled in order to hand in the home exam: 1.
 Approval of project design.
 2. Submission of draft

 Use of sources and citation